Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Assembling_370_Hall.md

 ### Determine Slider Magnet Polarity

-> You can use the magnetic pole detection device designed by @Maruko to detect the magnetic poles of a magnet.
+> You can use the magnetic pole detection device designed by @Wanzi to detect the magnetic poles of a magnet.
 > [Magnet Polarity Detector - Link Makerworld](https://makerworld.com.cn/zh/models/1141340)
 {.is-info}

-Find a container (bowl, plate, etc.) and add water
+Find a container and add water

 ![Water Container](/assets/images/bmcu_c_hall/Magnet_dirction.png =x300)

-Attach two D3*10 magnets together, place in the [Magnet Polarity Detector](https://makerworld.com.cn/zh/models/1141340), and float on water
+Attach two D3\*10 magnets or one single D3\*20 magnets, place in the [Magnet Polarity Detector](https://makerworld.com.cn/zh/models/1141340), and float on water

 The geographic north pole is slightly different from the geomagnetic north pole, so just take the one with a similar direction.